North Sea Energy Islands: Impact on National Markets and Grids: Models and simulation setup

-This case study (``Norway'') aims at investigating how a new interconnection, in this case to Norway, would alter the equilibrium of the NSWPH-connected countries.
+This case study (``UK'') aims at investigating how a new interconnection, in this case to the UK, would alter the equilibrium of the NSEH-connected countries.
 As in the previous case, only one island is built with 10~GW of wind power.
 The 10~GW of transmission capacity are now distributed to five countries.
-Germany and the Netherlands have a total of 2.9~GW of transmission capacity each, while Denmark, Norway and the UK have 1.45~GW each.
+Germany and the Netherlands have a total of 2.9~GW of transmission capacity each, while Denmark, Belgium and the UK have 1.45~GW each.